YongoDavid/FX_ac/README.md

 Add links to the videos to watch and open the vidoes on youtube(Done).
 Make sure that all pages start from to top, when they are loaded(Done).
 Learn about the calculators i put in place and how they should work.

 Move to mobile design
+Made improvement on the Header / Navbar.
+Made improvement on the Footer.